Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols: Introduction

 Contact tracing systems are based on sharing of individual's presence through short-range Bluetooth beacons and enable individuals to determine if and when they have been in contact with an infected person \cite{cho2020contact}.
 If used by enough people, epidemic control can be achieved without resorting to country-wide "lockdown" strategies which are harmful to society and the economy \cite{ferretti2020quantifying}.
 At the same time pervasive tracking of people locations raised serious privacy concerns globally including potential risk to {\it human rights} with claims that excessively compromising privacy is a gateway to undermining other rights \cite{hrw}.

-While a number of privacy-aware protocols have been proposed, many do not protect the privacy of the person once he or she becomes infected and allow sharing his or her location information.
+While a number of privacy-aware protocols have been proposed, many do not protect the privacy of the person once they becomes infected and allow sharing of their location information.
 The area is rapidly evolving with numerous privacy aware protocols developed and deployed up to date \cite{vaudenay2020analysis} \cite{applegoogle}.
 In particular, Apple and Google, who control the overwhelming market share of mobile phone operating systems, have created a BLE-based protocol for contact tracing [5], based on DP3T, an open-source contact tracing protocol using hash-based cryptography to achieve anonymity.
 The protocols protect the users' privacy by encrypting their beacon IDs with temporal daily keys, which are created by the individual and can be disseminated in the event a user tested positive.
 However, once an infected user shares his daily temporal key, it becomes possible to track his or her entire daily trajectory.
 In fact, a formal analysis of DP3T has revealed that it is possible for "malicious users to re-identify infected users at scale" \cite{vaudenay2020analysis}.
 As the locations of infected individuals tend to attract extensive news coverage and re-identification leading to unwanted privacy invasion and public distain, this represents a serious issue \cite{lewer2019clinic}.

-Another concern is that the location information of an infected person becomes available to anyone who recorded at least one beacon, i.e. passersbys, various Bluetooth trackers installed in various locations, i.e. to users who have not been in a meaningful contact with the infected person and therefore are not supposed to have access to the infected person's location information.
+Another concern is that the location information of an infected person becomes available to anyone who recorded at least one beacon, i.e. passersbys or Bluetooth trackers installed in various locations, who have not been in a meaningful contact with the infected person and therefore are not supposed to have access to the infected person's information.